MaG21/dotfiles/README.md

-This repository represents a minimal environment of a unix-like environment set to my preferences.
+This repository represents a minimal environment set to my preferences.

 In order to automate the installation process, one could execute the setup script to download and install the necessary plugins on a unix-like